AdobeDocs/analytics-platform.pt-BR/help/components/c-intelligent-alerts/alert-manager.md

 ### Barra de ação

-É possível executar ações em alertas usando o ➋ da barra de ações.
+Você pode executar ações em alertas usando a barra de ações ➋.
 A barra de ação contém as seguintes ações:

 | Ícone | Ação | Descrição |
 |:---:|---|---|